NCOLCoE hosts memorial ceremony for fallen Soldier

-The NCO Leadership Center of Excellence paid tribute to U.S. Army Master Sgt.
-Claudette N. Williams, a student in the Sergeants Major Course Class 71, who recently died due to an ongoing medical condition.
-Williams was remembered by her former leaders, the faculty and staff of the NCOLCoE and her classmates.
-She was made an honorary graduate of the Sergeants Major Course Class 71 by Command Sgt.
+FORT BLISS, Texas – The NCO Leadership Center of Excellence held a memorial ceremony for Master Sgt.
+Claudette N. Williams, a student in the U.S. Army Sergeants Major Course Class 71, Dec.
+17. Williams died on Nov.
+5 of an ongoing medical condition.

+The ceremony was open only to Williams’ family and faculty of the NCOLCoE, with two of her former leaders in attendance via video teleconferencing.
+The memorial was also streamed live on the NCOLCoE Facebook page.

+During the ceremony, Command Sgt.
 Maj.
-Jason Schmidt, NCOLCoE commandant.
+Daniel Hendrex, command sergeant major of the U.S. Army Training and Doctrine Command and Williams’ former command sergeant major of the 2nd Armored Brigade Combat Team, 1st Armored Division, recalled his first encounter with her.

 |Date Taken: